jgarrouste/katacoda-scenarios/MetalLB-demo/step4.md

 Refresh your test-bgp-router-ui page, and see what our routers thinks:

 Success!
-MetalLB told our routers that 198.51.100.0 exists on our Minikube VM, and that the routers should forward any traffic for that IP to us.
+MetalLB told our routers that 198.51.100.0 exists on our Cluster, and that the routers should forward any traffic for that IP to us.